-COB or coordination of benefits occurs when an individual is in possession of more than one insurance policy & when it comes to processing a claim.4 min read
+COB, or coordination of benefits, occurs when an individual is in possession of more than one insurance policy and it comes to processing a claim.4 min read

-The primary intention of coordination of benefits is to make sure that individuals who receive cover from two or more plans will receive their complete benefit entitlement, and to prevent the benefits that are received being duplicated when an individual has more than one policy in place.
-This process covers insurance appertaining to several sectors including health insurance, car insurance, retirement benefits, workers compensation, and others.
+The primary intentions of coordination of benefits are to make sure that individuals who receive coverage from two or more plans will receive their complete benefit entitlement and to prevent benefits from being duplicated when an individual has more than one policy in place.
+This process covers insurance pertaining to several sectors including health insurance, car insurance, retirement benefits, workers compensation, and others.

 The order in which the insurance policies are coordinated is dictated by insurance law and cannot be decided by a company or an individual.
 This process takes place only when multiple insurance plans are involved.
 If only one plan is held, then all responsibility is put onto the sole plan.

-Predominantly, coordination of benefits happen when an individual has two plans in place (primary and secondary), but it may also include a tertiary plan in some circumstances.
-The primary insurance plan is given the responsibility of being the first payer, the secondary plan is the second payer, and so on and so forth depending on how many plans the individual holds.
+Predominantly, coordination of benefits happens when an individual has two plans in place (primary and secondary), but it may also include a tertiary plan in some circumstances.
+The primary insurance plan is given the responsibility of being the first payer, the secondary plan is the second payer, and so on depending on how many plans the individual holds.

 There are numerous reasons why COB is an important process.
 These are summarized below:

 - A lack of coordination between the plans a person holds can result in the claim not being paid until the COB has been confirmed, thus potentially causing financial difficulties.

 - Either the individual or the insurance provider could be subjected to expenses that they did not need to pay if the insurance plans are not coordinated correctly.